PolymerLabs-dev/rope-js/README.md

 ## Overview

 Rope JS extends the inbuilt JavaScript string type with additional helper functions.
-It's focus was to be simple and to not require wrapper classes to function - all you need to do is `require` it, and start using!
+It's focus is to be simple and to not require wrapper classes - all you need to do is `require` it, and start using!

-TypeScript types are included by default.
+TypeScript types declaration files are included by default.

 ## Installation